coinwise-io/zrobank-doc-api/docs/paas/api-overview/replay.md

 ## Protection types

-Rules for duplicate cashes out (PIX and P2P) in PaaS API:

   - If the user does not choose any of the rules, **the payload blocking** rule will be used by default;
   - If the user chooses a rule via header, then that rule will be applied to that cashout request;